esehovic/scRNAseq_analysis_vignette/Tutorial.md

 This is how cell cluster annotation is usually done.
 You may feel it too subjective and too much rely on personal judgement.
 In that case, there are also more objective and unbiased ways to do automated or semi-automated annotation.
 There are tools emerging, such as [Garnett](https://cole-trapnell-lab.github.io/garnett/) developed by Cole Trapnell's lab, and [Capybara](https://github.com/morris-lab/Capybara) developed by Samantha Morris' lab.
 These tools use similar strategy, to firstly standarize cell type annotations of existing scRNA-seq data, train one or multiple prediction model using the annotated data, and then apply the models to a new data set for the automated annotation.
 Currently, those tools have limitations.
 Their application is usually limited to major cell types of commonly studied organs, and their performance largely depends on data and annotation quality of the training data sets.
 Details of using these tools won't be discussed here, but for people who are interested, it is good to try.

 It is worth to mention that one doesn't always need to use a complex machine learning model trained on other scRNA-seq data to assist annotation of cell clusters.
-Caculating correlations of gene expression profiles of cells or cell clusters in the scRNA-seq data to those of bulk references can also be very informative.
+Calculating correlations of gene expression profiles of cells or cell clusters in the scRNA-seq data to those of bulk references can also be very informative.
 One example is [VoxHunt](https://github.com/quadbiolab/VoxHunt) developed by our group, which correlates expression profiles of cells or cell clusters to the in situ hybridization atlas of developing mouse brain in Allen Brain Atlas.
 This can be very helpful for annotating scRNA-seq data of cerebral organoid samples.

 <span style="font-size:0.8em">*P.S.
 To do this the voxhunt package needs to be installed first.
 Please follow the instruction on the page and don't forget to also download the ABA ISH data, which also has a link on the page.
 Replace ```ABA_data``` below by the path towards the folder of the downloaded data.*</span>
 ```R